-The ISL12020M provides both initial timing correction and temperature correction due to variation of the crystal oscillator.
-Analog and digital trimming control is provided for initial adjustment and a temperature compensation function is provided to automatically correct for temperature drift of the crystal.
+The ISL12022M provides both initial timing correction and temperature correction due to variation of the crystal oscillator.
+Analog and digital trimming control is provided for initial adjustment, and a temperature compensation function is provided to automatically correct for temperature drift of the crystal.
 Initial values for the initial AT and DT settings (ITRO), temperature coefficient (ALPHA), crystal capacitance (BETA), as well as the crystal turn-over temperature (XTO), are preset internally and recalled to RAM registers on power-up.
-These values can be overwritten by the user although this is not suggested as the resulting temperature compensation performance will be compromised.
 The compensation function can be enabled/disabled at any time and can be used in battery mode as well.